caddy-dns/route53/README.md

 ## Config examples

+This module supports all the credential configuration methods described in the [AWS Developer Guide](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials), such as `Environment Variables`, `Shared configuration files`, the `AWS Credentials file` located in `.aws/credentials`, and `Static Credentials`.
+You may also pass in static credentials directly (or via caddy's configuration).

 To use this module for the ACME DNS challenge, [configure the ACME issuer in your Caddy JSON](https://caddyserver.com/docs/json/apps/tls/automation/policies/issuer/acme/) like so:

 ```json